-The Director of the Division of Water Quality (Director) under the authority of the Utah Ground Water Quality Protection Rules (Ground Water Rules) issues ground water discharge permits to facilities which have a potential to discharge contaminants to ground water.
+The Director of the Division of Water Quality (Director) under the authority of the Utah Ground Water Quality Protection Rules1 (Ground Water Rules) issues ground water discharge permits to facilities which have a potential to discharge contaminants to ground water2.
 As defined by the Ground Water Rules, such facilities include milling and metallurgical operations and ponds and lagoons whether lined or not.
 As defined in Utah Admin.
 Code R317-6-1, US Magnesium is considered an existing facility because it was under operation before February 10, 1990.
-The Ground Water Rules are based on an anti-degradation strategy for ground water protection as opposed to non-degradation; therefore, discharge of contaminants to ground water are not impaired and the other requirements of Rule 317-6-6.4.C are met.
-Following this strategy, ground water is divided into classes based on its quality; and higher-quality ground water is given greater protection due to the greater potential for beneficial uses.
+The Ground Water Rules are based on an anti-degradation strategy for ground water protection as opposed to non-degradation; therefore, discharge of contaminants to ground water may be allowed provided that current and future beneficial uses of the ground water are not impaired and the other requirements of Rule 317-6-6.4.C are met4.
+Following this strategy, ground water is divided into classes based on its quality5; and higher-quality ground water is given greater protection6 due to the greater potential for beneficial uses.

-The Director has developed permit conditions consistent with Rule 317-6 and appropriate to the nature of the wastewater, facility operations, maintenance, discharge minimization technology and the hydrogeologic and climatic conditions of the site, to ensure that the operation not contaminate ground water.
+The Director has developed permit conditions consistent with Rule 317-6 and appropriate to the nature of the wastewater, facility operations, maintenance, discharge minimization technology7 and the hydrogeologic and climatic conditions of the site, to ensure that the operation not contaminate ground water.